ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-prerequisites.rst

 [https://gitlab.com/ska-telescope]

-A request to submitted to the System team who will provide standard Access
+A request to submitted to the System team who will provide standard access

 Access to git
 -------------